multycloud/multy-docs/blog/2022-06-21-compute-aws-vs-azure-vs-gcp/index.md

 ### GCP
-In GCP, quite a few resources are [global](https://cloud.google.com/compute/docs/regions-zones/global-regional-zonal-resources), meaning they can be used by other resources in any location across the world.
+In GCP, a number of few resources are [global](https://cloud.google.com/compute/docs/regions-zones/global-regional-zonal-resources), meaning they can be used by other resources in any location across the world.
 For the case of virtual machines, they are zonal resources, so you need to specify which availability zone you want to deploy your virtual machines in.
 The underlying virtual network is global, meaning you can have virtual machines in different regions communicating with each other out of the box.

 <div style={{display: 'block',marginLeft: 'auto',marginRight: 'auto',width: '50%'}}>
 <img src="/img/gcp-vm-diagram.png" alt="drawing" width="400"/>